Christina Langer

 The Value of Early-Career Skills (with Simon Wiederhold), Working Paper

-We develop novel measures of early-career skills that are more detailed, comprehensive, and labor-market-relevant than existing skill proxies.
+We develop novel measures of worker skills that depict the full range and intensity of human capital at labor market entry.
 We exploit that skill requirements of apprenticeships in Germany are codified in state-approved, nationally standardized apprenticeship plans.
 These plans provide more than 13,000 different skills and the exact duration of learning each skill.
 Following workers over their careers in administrative data, we find that cognitive, social, and digital skills acquired during apprenticeship are highly – yet differently – rewarded.
-We also document rising returns to digital and social skills since the 1990s, with a more moderate increase in returns to cognitive skills.
+We also document rising returns to digital and social skills since the 1990s, while returns to cognitive skills have increased only moderately.

 Book Chapters